Hormones are chemicals that are created within our body

 - Adrenal: Adrenal glands produce the hormone that controls sex drive and cortisol, the stress hormone.

-- Pituitary: Considered the "master control gland," the pituitary gland controls other glands and makes the hormones that trigger growth.
+- Pituitary: Considered the "master control gland," the pituitary gland controls other glands and makes the hormone that trigger growth.

 - Pineal: Also called the thalamus, this gland produces serotonin derivatives of melatonin, which affects sleep.